ERMI-Software/ermi-file-format/ERMI Intergration Guide.md

 ### i.
 Pull Model

 The *pull* model is where ERMI accesses a client owned system to pull transaction data on demand for each job.
 The client system is either an API or access to an object store (such as S3).
-If the file is loaded from an object store it would be in the ERMI file format.
+If the file is loaded from an object store it would be in the [ERMI file format](https://github.com/ermi-ltd/ermi-file-format) and named ````transactions.csv````.

-For a pull source the data is only stored on a client system.
-The clients data is copied for processing, but deleted once processing is completed.
+For a pull source the data is only stored on the client's system.
+The client's data is copied for processing, but deleted once processing is completed.

 The pull approach is well suited for clients using currency platforms such as The Currency Cloud.
-For client using the pull approach we can provide a conversion / integration service to aid in formatting and validating data.
+For clients using the pull approach we can provide a conversion / integration service to aid in formatting and validating data.

 ### ii.
-Push Model.
+Push Model

-The push model is where the client pushes data to ERMI ahead of each scheduled job.
+The *push* model is where the client pushes data to ERMI ahead of each scheduled job.
 ERMI can accept data via AWS S3, or via Google Drive.
 Under the push model, the ERMI owned S3 bucket retains a copy of the clients data until the client deletes it.

-## 4. Getting Results out of ERMI.
+## 4. Getting Results out of ERMI

 Like sources, results can be pulled from ERMI or pushed from ERMI into a client owned system.
 ERMI can push results into a client managed S3 bucket, or clients can pull results from a ERMI managed S3 bucket or Google Drive account.